International admissions

 Interview

-Subject to their written assessment performance, applicants are interviewed by a member of the Senior Leadership Team, either in person or via Skype.
+Subject to their written assessment performance, applicants are interviewed by a member of the Senior Leadership Team, either in person or via Zoom.

 We make the process as relaxed as possible.
 This allows us to understand each girl’s potential as much as her current levels of achievement.